FRRouting/frr/doc/user/ospfd.rst

 .. index:: graceful-restart helper strict-lsa-checking
 .. clicmd:: graceful-restart helper strict-lsa-checking

-.. index:: no graceful-restart helper strict-lsa-checking
+.. index:: graceful-restart helper strict-lsa-checking
 .. clicmd:: no graceful-restart helper strict-lsa-checking

    If 'strict-lsa-checking' is configured then the helper will